Wise developers seldom neglect to test their app’s quality both before and after launch day. Here’s what you’ll need to know.

 - Which of your app's features are the least compelling?
 Remember – the more cluttered the UI, the more likely you'll overlook and never encounter an error.

-- The time and resources that are delegated into testing should be proportional to the amount of resources you've invested into your app.
+- The time and resources that are delegated into testing should be proportional to the number of resources you've invested into your app.
 A single experience-shattering error will be enough to dissuade a sizable fraction of your user base from wrestling with your unresponsive app.

 - Gaming apps and difficulty testing: is your app intellectually stimulating on higher difficulties?
 Do testers feel a sense of fulfillment after completing difficult challenges?
 Are the easier levels too easy?